vlantonov/KubernetesTutorial/README.md

 ### Main K8s Components

 ####  Node & Pod
-* Node: smallest unit of k8s
+* Pod: smallest unit of k8s
-* Node: abstraction over container
+* Pod: abstraction over container
 * Interaction only with k8s layer
 * Usually one application per pod
+* Node: machine (physical or virtual) in a Kubernetes cluster that runs your applications.
+* Node" contains the tools needed to run Pods, including the container runtime (like Docker), the Kubelet (agent), and the Kube proxy (networking).
-* Each pod gets own IP address
+* Each node gets own IP address
 * New IP address on recreation
+* Master node (Control Plane):  makes decisions, like where to run applications, handles scheduling, and keeps track of everything.
+* Worker nodes: machines that actually run your apps inside containers.
+* Worker nodes: has a Kubelet (agent), a container runtime (like Docker or containerd), and tools for networking and monitoring.
+* Cluster: group of computers (called nodes) that work together to run your containerized applications.

 #### Service & Ingress
 * Service: permanent IP address